MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-recovery-loop-break.md

 > [!NOTE]
 > Try these steps only after you have restarted your device at least once.

-1. On the initial recovery screen, don't enter your recovery key.
-Instead, select **Skip this drive**.
+1. On the initial recovery screen, don't enter your recovery key, instead, select **Skip this drive**.

-1. On the next screen, select **Troubleshoot**.

-1. On the Troubleshoot screen, select **Advanced options**.

-1. On the Advanced options screen, select **Command prompt**.
+2. Navigate to **Troubleshoot** > **Advanced options**, and select **Command prompt**.

-1. From the WinRE command prompt, manually unlock your drive: `manage-bde.exe -unlock C: -rp <recovery password>`
+3. From the WinRE command prompt, manually unlock your drive: `manage-bde.exe -unlock C: -rp <recovery password>`

-1. Suspend operating system drive protection: `manage-bde.exe -protectors -disable C:`
+4. Suspend operating system drive protection: `manage-bde.exe -protectors -disable C:`

-1. Once the last command is run, you can safely exit the command prompt and continue to boot into your operating system
+5. Once the last command is run, you can exit the command prompt and continue to boot into your operating system.